takram-design-engineering/three-geospatial/packages/clouds/README.md

 ## Performance tweaks

 Volumetric clouds are not a lightweight effect.
-You will need to adjust the quality settings for your target devices.
+You might need to adjust the quality settings for your target devices.

 There are 4 quality presets that you may consider: